coderefinery/manuals/lesson-design.md

 ## Writing

-Not much here yet, mostly just follow the "backwards lesson design" above.
-The hardest part is coming up with good exercises, so our practical advice is to mix and max from the two taxonomies at the bottom and the exercise types.
+There is not much here yet, mostly just follow the "backwards lesson design" above.
+The hardest part is coming up with good exercises, so our practical advice is to mix and match from the two taxonomies at the bottom and the exercise types.
 Try to think of diverse types of exercises.

-- Make sure you include the emotional starting point at the top - why should you care and why is this cool?
+- Make sure you include the emotional starting point at the beginning - why should you care and why is this cool?
-- This should also be at the start and end of each section: not what or how, but why?
+- This should also be at the start and end of each section: not just what or how, but why?
 - Part of this is also having a **student's guide**, so that people independently studying can know how to follow the material.